 - Free coffee refills ended when Starbucks took over the coffee shops in both parks.

 - Some tips say that you can take outside food into the parks.
 That's only partly true.
-You can't take a full meal, just snacks.
+You can take snacks, but not a full meal.

 - People also post a photograph of Woodie and Jessie characters laying on the ground because someone shouted: "Andy's coming!"
 That's not going to happen.